Television: Digital

-Digital television (DTV) is the transmission of audio and video by digitally processed and multiplexed signals, in contrast to the totally analog and channel separated signals used by analog television.
-Due to data compression, digital television can support more than one program in the same channel bandwidth.
+Digital television (DTV) is the transmission of audio and video by digitally processed and multiplexed signals, in contrast to the analog and channel-separated signals used by analog television.
+Due to data compression, digital television can support more than one program on the same channel bandwidth.
 It is an innovative service that represents the most significant evolution in television broadcast technology since color television emerged in the 1950s.
 Digital television's roots have been tied very closely to the availability of inexpensive, high performance computers.
 It was not until the 1990s that digital television became possible.
 Digital television was previously not practically possible due to the impractically high bandwidth requirements of uncompressed digital video, requiring around 200 Mbit/s for a standard-definition television (SDTV) signal, and over 1 Gbit/s for high-definition television (HDTV).

 A digital television service was proposed in 1986 by Nippon Telegraph and Telephone (NTT) and the Ministry of Posts and Telecommunication (MPT) in Japan, where there were plans to develop an "Integrated Network System" service.
-However, it was not possible to practically implement such a digital television service until the adoption of DCT video compression technology made it possible in the early 1990s.
+However, it was not possible to implement such a digital television service practically until the adoption of DCT video compression technology made it possible in the early 1990s.

 In the mid-1980s, as Japanese consumer electronics firms forged ahead with the development of HDTV technology, the MUSE analog format proposed by NHK, a Japanese company, was seen as a pacesetter that threatened to eclipse U.S. electronics companies' technologies.
 Until June 1990, the Japanese MUSE standard, based on an analog system, was the front-runner among the more than 23 other technical concepts under consideration.
 Then, a U.S. company, General Instrument, demonstrated the possibility of a digital television signal.
 This breakthrough was of such significance that the FCC was persuaded to delay its decision on an ATV standard until a digitally-based standard could be developed.

-In March 1990, when it became clear that a digital standard was possible, the FCC made a number of critical decisions.
-First, the Commission declared that the new ATV standard must be more than an enhanced analog signal, but be able to provide a genuine HDTV signal with at least twice the resolution of existing television images.(7) Then, to ensure that viewers who did not wish to buy a new digital television set could continue to receive conventional television broadcasts, it dictated that the new ATV standard must be capable of being "simulcast" on different channels.(8)The new ATV standard also allowed the new DTV signal to be based on entirely new design principles.
+In March 1990, when it became clear that a digital standard was possible, the FCC made several critical decisions.
+First, the Commission declared that the new ATV standard must be more than an enhanced analog signal but be able to provide a genuine HDTV signal with at least twice the resolution of existing television images.
+(7) Then, to ensure that viewers who did not wish to buy a new digital television set could continue to receive conventional television broadcasts, it dictated that the new ATV standard must be capable of being "simulcast" on different channels.
+(8) The new ATV standard also allowed the new DTV signal to be based on entirely new design principles.
 Although incompatible with the existing NTSC standard, the new DTV standard would be able to incorporate many improvements.